afakri/deliv1/README.md

 ## Scope:

 - This feature will be rolled out for all product categories on our e-commerce platform.
-- Initially, we will focus on implementing the core functionality of review submission, moderation, and rating display.
+- Initially, we will focus on implementing the core functionality of review submission and rating display.
-- Further enhancements, such as response mechanisms and incentives, will be considered in subsequent cycles.
+- Further enhancements, such as response mechanisms, incentives, sorting and filtering will be considered in subsequent cycles.

 ## No Gos (if applicable):